 Set the Display As property to Icon and Label.

-Select the second container and then enter the following values in the Properties view:
+Select the second container and enter the following values in the Properties view:

 Layout Direction: Vertical